vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ## Electrum (and forks), Gnosis MultiSigWallet and CryptoGlacierScript

-The original Glacier Protocol relies on [Bitcoin Core](https://bitcoincore.org/) for for all cryptographic and financial operations because "its open source code is the most trustworthy... due to its track record of securing large amounts of money for many years, and the high degree of code review scrutiny it has received."
+The original Glacier Protocol relies on [Bitcoin Core](https://bitcoincore.org/) for all cryptographic and financial operations because "its open source code is the most trustworthy... due to its track record of securing large amounts of money for many years, and the high degree of code review scrutiny it has received."
 Unfortunately Bitcoin Core only supports Bitcoin transactions and it lacks support for BIP39 mnemonics.

 CryptoGlacier relies on [Electrum](https://electrum.org) for Bitcoin transactions, [Electrum-LTC](https://electrum-ltc.org) (a fork of Electrum) for